List of Assassination Classroom characters: Akira Takaoka

+The Reaper

-The number one assassin in the world, who starts to hunt down other assassins and eventually targets Class 3-E and Koro-sensei.
+The Reaper (死神, Shinigami) is the number one assassin in the world, who starts to hunt down other assassins and eventually targets Class 3-E and Koro-sensei.
 He initially appears as a harmless florist, but his true form is hidden behind killing intent so thick that he appears to be shrouded in darkness, leaving his true appearance a mystery.
 In actuality, he peeled the skin from his face so as to become a master of disguise and has heavily modified his own body to become an efficient killer, such as implanting a small caliber gun in his index finger.
 He eventually convinces Irina to join him and kidnaps Class 3-E to draw out Koro-sensei, but is thwarted by Taiga and Sōsuke's skill with paint and cameras, before being betrayed by Irina and defeated by Karasuma in a fistfight before being detained and put under Yanagisawa's care.
 He is eventually revealed to be the second Reaper, the original being Koro-sensei, his former master, whom he betrayed upon believing that he had learned all he could from him and also being resentful of Koro-sensei not looking at him as a person.
 Initially he looked up to him and even to his death, wished to be acknowledged by him and to be just like him.
 Unfortunately, Koro-sensei only saw him as a tool since he had yet to learn compassion and empathy.
 Disillusioned, he took the title of Reaper after he betrayed Koro-sensei by letting him be captured by security guards after an assassination job.
 Since his confinement he went under Yanagisawa's experiments to prepare him for a final confrontation with Koro-sensei in order for both to enact their revenge on him, after the scientist revealed to him that his former mentor and the teacher of Class 3-E are the one and the same.
 Having a much more imposing and terrifying monstruous tentacled figure than his predecessor, the enhanced second Reaper possesses many more tentacles than Koro-sensei and is capable of moving twice as fast than him.
 However, even with such improvements, he ends up being killed by Koro-sensei who blasts him with the a beam powered with his emotions, stabs him in the heart and throwing him against an anti-sensei barrier disintegrating him.
 Before Koro-sensei finished him off, he apologizes to his former student for not guiding him properly during their time as master and pupil before promising to start over if they meet again in the afterlife, reconciling at last.